dcarbone/go-ranger/README.md

 # go-ranger
-Collection of little utilities to assist with ranging over slices and maps in go
+Collection of little utilities to assist with ranging over slices in go

 <!-- TOC -->
 * [go-ranger](#go-ranger)